 Chair Rhoads opened the Public Hearing for this application.
 Chair Rhoads asked if there was anyone in the audience that would like to speak in regards to the application.

 Lisa Ford, resident at 2698 E. Lake Rd would like to speak to the board; she had written a letter that has been submitted to the record.
 Mrs. Ford expressed concern that the improvements to the existing structures, as well as drainage are of no opposition.
-The concern she has is in regards to making changes to the house to facilitate a rental property for short term rentals and that they do not have a lot to lose as (if) the applicant (is) not being allowed to obtain the variances in order to make the home larger for a profit business.?????
+The concern she has is in regards to making changes to the house to facilitate a rental property for short term rentals and that they do not have a lot to lose if the applicant is not being allowed to obtain the variances in order to make the home larger for a profit business.
 The drainage is a major concern as it will impact the drinking water for the surrounding properties.
 She is asking for the board to deny the variances.

 Kathy Murphy, 2700 E. Lake Rd would like to speak to the board regarding the application; her father had written a letter that has been submitted to the record.
-She expressed concern for the proposals due to the boat house structure will increase(ing) in size and will be a dramatic change in the neighboring structures due to the fact that (as) most others are able temporary and the proposal is for a permanent dock.
+She expressed concern for the proposals due to the boat house structure increasing in size and will be a dramatic change in the neighboring structures as most others are able temporary and the proposal is for a permanent dock.
 This change will alter the neighborhood and will not blend in with the other neighbors.
-The rental property with a high turnover rate will impact the neighborhood as most of the homes are one family resident(ial).
-The drainage is being impacted due to the increase of rain and the proposal could potential(ly) impact the current drainage problem in a negative manner.
+The rental property with a high turnover rate will impact the neighborhood as most of the homes are one family residential.
+The drainage is being impacted due to the increase of rain and the proposal could potentially impact the current drainage problem in a negative manner.

-Here on behalf of her daughter Kim Purse, Susan Pietrononicce; Curtail the idea of making the property t(T)o rent the property to (potentially) a number of 10 people would increase parking issues as well as impact the familiarity of the neighborhood.
+Here on behalf of her daughter Kim Purse, Susan Pietrononicco: To rent the property to potentially 10 people would increase parking issues as well as impact the familiarity of the neighborhood.
 Parking could become a major issue due to the number of rentals.
 The trees that currently absorb the water are vital to the drainage that is in place.
 The wetlands and the water condition is a vital concern for her.

 Lisa Ford, 2698 E. Lake Rd. also would like to add that the proposed drainage did not seem to be well thought out.